Skip to Main Content

 Crisis Prevention Institutes' "Trauma-Informed Care Resources Guide" PDF

 A conversation on Trauma wouldn't be complete without a discussion of ACEs, or Adverse Childhood Experiences.
 While trauma can occur at any age, ACEs are an early indicator of how we will fair as adults.
-Watch the video below for a brief background on ACEs from Dr. Nadine Burke Harris.
+Watch the following YouTube video for a brief background on ACEs from Dr. Nadine Burke Harris.

 Curious about your own score?
 Try out NPR's What's Your ACE Score? interactive.